b01/json-to-src/README.md

 -a Set the property access, the default is "private."
 -c callback function before template render.
 -d Add debug messages to the output.
--t Turn off/on PHP 7 type hints.
+-t Turn on PHP 7 type hints.
+-r Change the recursion limit, default is 20.